WitcherTro/Camloop-Web/README.md

 (cd to cloned repo)
 $ python main.py
 ```
+## Connecting to application
+To connect to your application, inside your browser type localhost or 127.0.0.1 (by default port is set to 80),
+if you set custom port you may need to specify port too as ip:port

 ## Using application
-to connect to your application, inside your browser type localhost or 127.0.0.1 (by default port is set to 80),
-if you set custom port you may need to specify port too as ip:port

 after connecting you should see control panel on the left and camera stream on the right

 Control panel has these functions: